Ramprasad-Group/canonicalize_psmiles/README.md

 # Canonicalize PSMILES

+**I recommend using the [`psmiles`](https://github.com/Ramprasad-Group/psmiles) Python package that integrates canonicalization and other tools to work with PSMILES.**

 PSMILES (Polymer SMILES) is a chemical language to represent polymer structures.
 PSMILES strings have two stars (`[*]` or `*`) symbols that indicate the two endpoints of the polymer repeat unit and otherwise follow the daylight SMILES syntax defined at [OpenSmiles](http://opensmiles.org/opensmiles.html).
+Developed as part of [arXiv](https://arxiv.org/abs/2209.14803).

 The raw PSMILES syntax is ambiguous and non-unique; i.e., the same polymer may be written using many PSMILES strings: